nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 ## Use Case ##

-This specification describes a single use cases.
+This specification describes a single use case.
 For complete details and background please see the [Appointment Management Capability Bundle](appointments.html).

+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
+As part of IG requirements the view of a patients appointments has been restricted to only viewing future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##